gbrown128/COMP3200-Latex-Template/README.md

-# COMP3200 Latex Report Template
+# COMP3200 LaTeX Report Template

+This template produces a 'pretty good' report, compliant with the COMP3200 report standard at the University of Southampton.

 I've compiled it on a Linux machine using the 2017, 2018, and 2019 distributions of texlive and it works fine.